-- Influenza and ILI activity in Florida remained low, which is typical for this time of year. - In weeks 29-30, one outbreak of ILI and two outbreaks of influenza B were reported; 163 outbreaks have been reported since the start of the 2016-17 influenza season. - In week 29, the preliminary estimated number of deaths due to pneumonia and influenza decreased and was slightly below levels observed in previous seasons at this time. - In weeks 29-30, no influenza-associated pediatric deaths were reported.
-Ten influenza-associated pediatric deaths have been reported since the start of the 2016-17 influenza season.
-Annual vaccination remains the best way to protect children against influenza. - In weeks 29-30, 14 (22.2%) of the 61 specimens submitted to the Bureau of Public Health Laboratories (BPHL) for influenza testing were positive by real-time reverse transcription polymerase chain reaction (RT-PCR) for influenza: six influenza A (H3) and eight influenza B Yamagata lineage.
+- Influenza and ILI activity in Florida remained low, which is typical for this time of year. - In weeks 25-26, two influenza B outbreaks and two ILI outbreaks were reported; 159 outbreaks have been reported since the start of the 2016-17 influenza season. - In week 25, the preliminary estimated number of deaths due to pneumonia and influenza decreased and remained similar to previous seasons at this time. - In weeks 25-26, no influenza-associated pediatric deaths were reported. - Eleven influenza-associated pediatric deaths have been reported since the start of the 2016-17 influenza season.
+Annual vaccination remains the best way to protect children against influenza. - In weeks 25-26, 13 (33.3%) of the 39 specimens submitted to the Bureau of Public Health Laboratories (BPHL) for influenza testing were positive by real-time reverse transcription polymerase chain reaction (RT-PCR) for influenza: eight influenza A (H3), one influenza A (not yet subtyped), one influenza B Yamagata lineage, and three influenza B Victoria lineage. - In recent weeks, the Florida Department of Agriculture and Consumer Services in coordination with the University of Florida College of Veterinary Medicine announced that the University of Florida has confirmed seven cases of canine influenza A (H3N2) in dogs in Florida. - These strains of influenza A (H3N2) are not the same as the strains circulating in people.
+While highly contagious in dogs, there is no evidence to suggest that canine influenza A (H3N2) infects humans.
+Canine influenza vaccine is available at many veterinary clinics.
+To learn more, please visit: http://hospitals.vetmed.ufl.edu/canine-influenza/.